bbauska/learn-javascript/README.md

 height="1.156590113735783in"}

 > This example demonstrates a file upload functionality using AJAX with
 > a progress bar .
-When a user selects a file and clicks the Upload I\'
+When a user selects a file and clicks the Upload I&apos;
 > button, the file is uploaded asynchronously to the server using an
 > XMLHttpRequest .
 The progress bar visually indicates the upload
 > progress .